A mathematical theory of super-resolution and two-point resolution: Location-amplitude identities

 we rewrite (\ref{equ:matrixrelation1}) as

-Since $e^{iy_j\omega^*}$ and all the points $e^{iq\omega^*}$ for $q$ in $S$ are pairwise distinct according to the setting of the theorem, $B_1$ is a regular matrix.
+Since all the $e^{iy_j\omega^*}$'s and $e^{i\what y_j \omega^*}$'s are pairwise distinct, $B_1$ is a regular matrix.
 We multiply both sides of the above equations by the inverse of $B_1$ to get from Lemma \ref{lem:invervandermonde1} that

-where $(B_1^{-1})_{j}$ is the $j$-th row of $B_1^{-1}$.
+where $(B_1^{-1})_{t}$ is the $t$-th row of $B_1^{-1}$.
 By Lemma \ref{lem:invervandermonde0}, it follows that